UVerify-io/uverify-docs/pages/index.md

 # Welcome to UVerify: Your Gateway to Blockchain Simplicity

-UVerify makes blockchain technology accessible to everyone, even if you have no prior experience.
-Effortlessly secure your file or text hashes on the Cardano blockchain.
-Whether you prefer using your own wallet or want a hassle-free experience, our drag-and-drop feature combined with PayPal payment makes the process seamless.
+UVerify makes blockchain technology accessible to everyone, with no experience required.
+Secure your files or documents easily on the Cardano blockchain.
+Your file is never stored.
+Instead, UVerify saves a unique fingerprint to ensure the data hasn't been tampered with.
+Use UVerify with your own wallet or reach out to us for a custom solution.

 ## Getting Started